mtarsel/mtarsel.github.io/_posts/2017-07-18-docker-thruput.md

 Total Memory: 251.2 GiB
 </code></pre>

- I will provide a very short description about each network setup however I am mostly focused on which network will give you the best throughput (or bandwidth) for containers communicating with each other on a single physical node.
-Lets first describe the bridge network.

 My results are the average of 10 netperf tests.
 Netperf ran for 5 minutes continually sending traffic to a specific IP address and port.

 For this specific type of experiment you could measure the throughput of the lo interface on your node and compare your results from the container tests.
 This is a good test because it avoids *most* of the kernel networking stack.
+Lets first describe the bridge network.

 # lo: 24.38 GB/s